Geonovum/ogc-api-testbed/services/docs/src/docs/geoserver.md

 Some issues found during deployment (and solutions where found)

 * [Issue #22](https://github.com/Geonovum/ogc-api-testbed/issues/22) - Permission Issue for mounted dirs: the GeoServer Container permanently changes the ownership of mounted dirs
-* OGC API Plugin: running on subpath with https does not render linked resources correctly
+* [Issue #21](https://github.com/Geonovum/ogc-api-testbed/issues/21) - OGC API Plugin: running on subpath with https does not render linked resources correctly